 preempted by scheduler.
 This reason is visible in the Spark UI and can be used to debug preemption behavior.

 By default, preemption is conservative: jobs can be starved of resources for up to 30 seconds before the scheduler intervenes.
-Preemption can be tuned by setting the following Spark configurations at cluster launch time:
+Preemption can be tuned by setting the following Spark properties at cluster launch time:

 Whether preemption should be enabled.
-This can only be set in Spark 2.2 and above.
+This can be set only in Spark 2.2 and above.

-How long a user must remain starved before preemption kicks in.
+How long a job must remain starved before preemption kicks in.
 Setting this to lower values will provide more interactive response times, at the cost of cluster efficiency.
 Recommended values are from 1-100 seconds.

 How often the scheduler will check for task preemption.
 This should be set to less than the preemption timeout.